 - any actions to be taken by staff or the student; and

 - a statement that the decision of the Committee is final and there is no further right to internal appeal within the university

-- their right to lodge a complaint or appeal through an external body as per clause 5 of the Student Appeals Policy, if they remain dissatisfied with the University’s decision.
+- their right to lodge a complaint or appeal through an external body as per the Student Review and Appeals Policy, if they remain dissatisfied with the University’s decision.

-4.2.
-A student’s continued enrolment will be reviewed either when the appeal due date is passed and no appeal has been received; or the appeal has been considered and finalised and the student may be withdrawn from subjects, depending upon the outcome of the appeal process.
+6.2 A student’s continued enrolment will be reviewed either when the appeal due date has passed and no appeal has been received, or the appeal has been considered and finalised.
+The University may withdraw the student from subjects, depending upon the outcome of the appeal process.

-5.1.
-Decisions taken under the Student Appeals Policy, and associated procedures are final decisions and there is no further right to internal appeal at JCU, avenues for external appeal are specified in the Student Appeal Policy.
+7.1 A decision of the Committee is final and there is no further right to appeal internally at JCU.
+Avenues for external appeal appear in the Student Review and Appeal Policy.

-5.2.
-Record keeping will be managed in line with the Student Appeal Policy.
+7.2 Record keeping will be managed in line with the Student Review and Appeal Policy.